abhishekagarwalnpl/QHAL-copy/specs/hal_architecture.rst

     - Example of conversion: from a Level 2 representation, Hardware A to a Level 2, Hardware B with user expecting final fidelity > X.

     - Example of check: on top of the compilation checks, verify that the transpiled version of the circuit can meet the QoS requirement by using single and two qubits fidelities.

+..
+[1]	Again, are we going to encourage vendors to follow the level structure for their internal use, even if they don't expose them to any customers?
+Is Level 3 mandatory?
+Is Level 2 encouraged?
+Is Level 1 truly optional?
+Is there an implication that some or all levels may be licensed?
+Is it anticipated that some vendors may choose to open source their implementations?
+It is likely that there will be a need to validate the authenticity of any level for supply chain and security-related reasons.
+[Tentative response in Multi-Level HAL additional considerations]